httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 /books/123.
 However, the resource does not exist and the server generates a 404 response with a body that describes the error in accordance with {{?RFC7807}}.

-The digest of the response is computed on this enclosed representation.
+The response `Digest` field-value is computed on this enclosed representation.

 Request: